wisdom-oss/nlwkn-rs/README.md

 - `parser`:
   Houses the tool to parse these PDF reports and enrich them using an XLSX table that can be downloaded from the Cadenza portal.

+- `adapter`:
+  A tool to adapt the data types that `nlwkn-rs` is working on and reformat it for other tools or people to use.

 For a more detailed overview and instructions specific to each tool, please refer to the README in their respective directories.